JetBrains/Qodana/topics/qodana-yaml.md

 ### Custom dependencies

-Currently, the license audit with Qodana is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
+Currently, the License audit with Qodana is possible only for JPS, Maven, Gradle, npm, yarn and composer projects.
 If you want to include the dependency that should be mentioned in the report but is impossible to detect from the project sources, you can use `customDependencies` to specify it:

 ```yaml
 customDependencies: